sensu/sensu-docs/content/sensu-go/5.17/reference/secret-providers.md

 tls          |
 -------------|------
 description  | TLS object.
 Vault only works with TLS configured.
 You may need to set up a CA cert if it is not already stored in your operating system's trust store.
-To do this, set the TLS object, and provide the `ca_cert` path. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}
+To do this, set the TLS object, and provide the `ca_cert` path.
+You may also need to set up a client cert, client key, or cname. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}
 "tls": {
-  "ca_cert": "/etc/ssl/certs/vault_ca_cert.pem"
+  "ca_cert": "/etc/ssl/certs/vault_ca_cert.pem",
+  "client_cert": "/etc/ssl/certs/vault_cert.pem",
+  "client_key": "/etc/ssl/certs/vault_key.pem",
+  "cname": "vault_client.example.com"
 }
 {{< /highlight >}}